 Naomi Campbell has been considered one of the most beautiful women on the planet including in the US for years, and the political power held by somebody like Oprah Winfrey is hard to quantify and would probably be harshly disputed if it belonged to a man, whatever the skin colour.

-The unchallenged attempt to trick the entire humanity into thinking that racism is an exclusivity of just one particular skin colour may prove extremely dangerous, especially as the other forms of racism, hate and discrimination towards other ethnic and religious groups including Native Americans, Latinos, Irish Travellers and Gypsies, just to mention a few, are going completely underestimated and underreported – just like nobody in the UK will ever admit how quickly racism against Europeans has spread in the country right after Brexit.
+The unchallenged attempt to trick the entire humanity into thinking that discrimination is an exclusivity of just one particular skin colour may prove extremely dangerous, especially as the other forms of racism, hate and discrimination towards other ethnic and religious groups including Native Americans, Latinos, Irish Travellers and Gypsies, just to mention a few, are going completely underestimated and underreported – just like nobody in the UK will ever admit how quickly discrimination against Europeans has spread in the country right after Brexit became effective.

-If you don’t talk about it, it doesn’t exist.
+And if you don’t talk about something, then it doesn’t exist.

-My point for Skin was the following: if the 46,8 million black people living in the US still claim they “lack representation” after they were represented by Barack Obama for 8 years, what should the 60 million Hispanics living in the US that were never represented by anybody say?
+The point is the following: if the 46,8 million black people living in the US still claim they “lack representation” after they were represented by Barack Obama for 8 years, what the 60 million Hispanics living in the US that were never represented by anybody should say?

 Skin’s answer about that, her precise scrutiny of the roots of racial inequality in America and the ancestral implications in how police officers have historically been recruited and trained in some parts of the States will probably make one of the most interesting comments you’ll read about the topic.

-Haha.
-Yes, I’m Italian.
-I know you learned Italian while acting as a judge in The X Factor Italy in 2015 alongside Mika – how was the experience?
+Yes!
+I know you learned some Italian while acting as a judge in The X Factor Italy in 2015 alongside Mika – how was the experience?